Xiribidus/Ladysnake.github.io/wiki/requiem/gameplay.md

 #### Origins Compatibility
 With the [**Origins**](https://www.curseforge.com/minecraft/mc-mods/origins) mod installed, the choice is made through its **selection screen** when first joining the world.
 This does **not replace the actual origin choice**, players choose both a soul type and an origin.

+Remnant players will only have the origin's effect in a [player shell](#becoming-human-again), otherwise their origin will be temporarily replaced with a "Vagrant" origin, indicating a dissociated or mob possessing state.

 ## Soul State

 **If the player is a demon and dies**, their **demon soul dissociates from the host** and escapes the destroyed body.